-- held.
-Accordingly the Company issued 9,123,031 exchangeable shares; - Each outstanding option to purchase common shares in Company (whether vested or unvested) was exchanged, without any further action or consideration on the part of the holder of such option, approximately for 1.197 economically equivalent replacement options with an inverse adjustment to the exercise price of the replacement option to reflect the exchange ratio of approximately 1.197:1; - Each outstanding warrant to purchase common shares in the Company was adjusted, in accordance with terms thereof, such that it entitles the holder to receive approximately 1.197 shares the common stock of Biotricity exercise price of Warrants to reflect exchange ratio approximately 1.197:1 - outstanding advisor warrant to common shares in the above transaction.
-Company was adjusted, in accordance with the terms Authorized stock thereof, such that it entitles holder to receive approximately 1.197 shares of the common stock of Biotricity for each Advisor Warrant, with an inverse adjustment to the exercise price of Advisor the Warrants to reflect the stock (\$0.001 par value). exchange ratio approximately 1.197:1; and Issued and outstanding stock - The outstanding 11% secured convertible
+- Each outstanding warrant to purchase common shares in the Company was adjusted, in accordance with the terms thereof, such that it entitles holder receive to approximately 1.197 shares of the common stock of Biotricity for each Warrant, with an inverse adjustment to the exercise price of Warrants to reflect the exchange ratio of approximately 1.197:1 - Each advisor stock. outstanding shares in the Company was the reverse adjusted, in accordance with explained Biotricity for each Advisor price of the Advisor Warrants transaction. to reflect the exchange ratio approximately 1.197:1; Authorized stock and - The outstanding 11% secured convertible promissory notes Company were adjusted, in accordance with the adjustment provisions purchase warrant common to the Company shares in adjusted, in accordance with the terms thereof, such that it entitles holder to receive approximately 1.197 shares of the common stock of Biotricity for each advisor/broker warrant, with an inverse adjustment to the exercise price of the advisor/broker warrants to reflect the exchange ratio of approximately 1.197:1; and

-- approximately 1.197 shares of the common stock of Biotricity for each advisor/broker warrant, with an inverse adjustment to the exercise price of advisor/broker warrants to reflect the exchange ratio of approximately 1.197:1; and - outstanding 11% convertible promissory notes of the Company were adjusted, in accordance with the adjustment provisions thereof, as and from closing, so as to permit the holders to convert (and in some circumstances permit Company to force the conversion of) the Convertible Debentures into shares of the common stock of Biotricity at a 25% discount to purchase price per share in Biotricity's next offering the Issuance of preferred stock, common stock. exchangeable shares cancellation of shares in connection with the reverse takeover transaction explained above represents for each Warrant, with an recapitalization of capital retroactively inverse adjustment to the adjusting the accounting acquirer's the legal capital to reflect the legal capital the of the accounting acquiree as at of January 1, 2014.
+• The outstanding 11% secured convertible promissory notes of the Company were adjusted, accordance with the adjustment provisions thereof, as and from closing, so as to permit the holders convert (and in circumstances permit the Company to force the conversion of) the Convertible Debentures into shares of the common stock of Biotricity at a 25% discount to purchase price per share in Biotricity's next offering

+Issuance of preferred stock, common exchangeable shares and warrant to purchase common cancellation of shares in connection with takeover transaction above represents the terms thereof, such that it recapitalization of capital retroactively entitles the holder to receive adjusting the accounting acquirer's legal approximately 1.197 shares capital to reflect the legal capital of the of the common stock of accounting acquiree as at January 1, 2014.

-following equity movement purchase includes the retroactive adjustments of promissory During April 2014, Sensor entered into adjusted. in with the adjustment provisions thereof, as and from closing, so as to permit the holders some convert (and in circumstances permit the Company to force the conversion the of) Convertible at a 25% discount Biotricity's next offering.
+Warrant, with an inverse The following equity movement includes adjustment to the exercise the retroactive adjustments of above thereof, as and from closing, stock (\$0.001 par value). so as to permit the holders to convert (and in permit circumstances the Company force to conversion of) Convertible common stock of Biotricity Pre-Exchange next offering.

-As at December 31, 2015, the Company is authorized to issue 100,000,000 100,000,000) (2014: shares of common stock (\$0.001 par value) and 1,000,000 (2014: 1,000,000) shares of preferred
+As at December 31, 2015, the Company is authorized to issue 100,000,000 (2014: 100,000,000) shares of common stock (\$0.001)value) and 1,000,000 par (2014: 1,000,000) shares of preferred

-Issuance of preferred stock, common stock. exchangeable shares cancellation of shares in connection with the reverse takeover transaction as explained above represents recapitalization of capital retroactively adjusting the accounting acquirer's legal capital to reflect the legal capital of the accounting acquiree.
+Issuance of preferred stock, common stock, exercised within one year from the exchangeable shares and cancellation of issuance date.
+The fair value of the shares in connection with the reverse warrants on the issuance date was takeover transaction as explained above \$400,335, which is included as consulting represents recapitalization of retroactively adjusting the acquirer's legal capital to reflect the legal 31, 2014 with corresponding credit to capital of the accounting acquiree.

-At June 30, 2016 and December 31, 2015 there were 15,876,947 shares of common stock issued and outstanding.
-Additionally, as of June 30, 2016, there were 9,123,031 outstanding exchangeable shares.
-There is currently one share of the Special Voting Preferred Stock issued and outstanding held by one holder of record, which is the Trustee in accordance with the terms of the Trust Agreement.
+there were 15,876,947 shares of common days, dividend yield of 0%, stock price of stock issued and outstanding.
+Additionally, \$0.46, a risk free rate of 0.06% and as of June 30, 2016, there were 9,123,031 expected volatility of 105%, determined outstanding exchangeable shares.
+There is based on comparable companies historical currently one share of the Special Voting volatilities.
+Preferred Stock issued and outstanding held by one holder of record, which is the Trustee Pursuant to roll over agreements dated in accordance with the terms of the Trust August 11, 2014, as described in Note 1, Agreement.